andrewawilley/Five9-Configuration-Webservices-API-Samples/README.md

     source venvs/five9/bin/activate

 ### finishing up
-    pip install -r requirements.txt
+    pip install -e .
-    py.exe bootstrap.py

-The bootstrap.py script will create a private folder that can contain a credentials.py file where you can keep reusable Five9 admin API user credentials in a slightly more secure way than right in the script.
+The setup script will create a private folder that can contain a credentials.py file where you can keep reusable Five9 admin API user credentials in a slightly more secure way than right in the script.
 The private folder is excluded from Git.

 The credentials object in private.credentials looks like this: